patricklucas/pylens/README.md

     ff o firefox

-getting the most of pylens
+getting the most out of pylens
 ==========================

 In your distro settings, assign a keyboard shortcut you find intuitive (I like Alt+Space), and have python call *pylens.py*.
 The program closes if it loses focus or gets no/bad input.